 If your employer has failed to meet the standards outlined in any of the regulations protecting you, or has failed to provide you with safety equipment or the correct training, then it's likely your accident isn't your fault, and therefore you may be able to claim.

-We know that you may be unsure as to whether you’re eligible to claim especially when you work on a construction site all the time and have never been injured before, but we can help.
-We’re able to provide free advice, with no obligation to start a claim on 0800 376 0150.
-If we think you have a claim, we’ll let you know and you can decide your next steps.
+We know that you may be unsure as to whether you're eligible to claim, especially when you work on a construction site.
+You may never have been injured before, but we can help.
+We're able to provide free advice, with no obligation to start a claim.
+Just call us .
+If we think you have a claim, we'll let you know and you can decide what to do next.